JohnDorsey/PyCellEliminationRun/readme.md

     -make CellElimRunCodecState unaware of how many dimensions the plaindata has.

     -add image compression with a 3d spline.

+    -make circular spiral for searches.